67% of B2B purchasing decisions are influenced by digital, most notably, your website.

 It means that:

-In this article, we discuss B2B web design with Jinny Oh, founder and CEO of LA’s leading UX design agency, WANDR.
+In this article, we discuss B2B web design with Jinny Oh, founder and CEO of LA’s leading UX website design agency, WANDR.

 We draw on WANDR’s rich experience and expertise in B2B UX design to identify best practices, industry examples and tools.